nitaigao/settingsd/README.md

 # settingsd
 A DBus service providing system configuration

-Display
+#### org.os.Settings.Display
-Allows querying the current display configuration, scaling and orientation
+Query the display configurations, their scaling and orientation given a combination of displays